siddhaling/3D-Visualization-of-Sentiment-Measures-and-Classification-using-Combined-Classifier-for-Reviews/README.md

 ### 3D Scatter Plot of SentimentInfo

-The 3D scatter plot is scatter plot of number of positive, negative and neutral sentiment words is shown below.
+The 3D scatter plot is generated as the plot of number of positive, negative and neutral sentiment words is shown below.
 The program 3DScatterPlotOfSentimentInfo_2.py makes the 3D scatter plot.

 ![alt text](https://github.com/siddhaling/3D-Visualization-of-Sentiment-Measures-and-Classification-using-Combined-Classifier-for-Reviews/blob/master/3DScatter.jpg)

 ### 3D Column Plot of SentimentInfo